nronzel/Wthr/README.md

 - daily 3 day forecast
 - more responsive for larger screens (I'd like the main data to spread out more on a larger screen)

+## Notes From the Author

+I made this app after initially making another app using openweathermap-api for the Odin Project.
+The original app was simple and I found it useful for getting the weather quickly before I go golfing, but the API felt cumbersome when I wanted to expand and add features.

+With WeatherAPI I found it much easier to work with and gives me better data, so I re-wrote the app into what this is.
+I wanted something that had a dynamic background image that changed based on the weather and current time of day.
+As a golfer, the more granular wind data is important to me and I wanted to keep the UI clean and minimalist.

+I plan on implementing tabs, one for daily (3 day) forecast, and one for hourly forecast for the next X hours (haven't decided how many yet, likely 24).

 ## Credits

 https://www.weatherapi.com/ - API used for weather data.
 Very easy to use, provides a lot of data for the free tier, and caps out at 1M requests/month for free.